Mastering Hierarchies: Graphs, DAGs and BI, Oh My! (Part 1 of 7)

 But, we’re not here for the algorithms.
 We’re here for the data, and at the end of the data, these points are basically all you need to remember about graphs:

-- Any set of nodes that can’t reach other sets of nodes are a subgraph (or a “connected component” if you like).
+• Any set of nodes that can’t reach other sets of nodes are a subgraph.

 Numerical attributes of graph edges, or “weights”, represented in the edges of a neural network